OfficeDev/script-lab/CONTRIBUTING.md

 ## [Optional] Testing GitHub auth locally (on localhost)

-1. Run `yarn generate:github` and follow the instructions there.
+1. Run `npm run generate:github` and follow the instructions there.
-2. If your local website is already running, you will need to re-start it (re-`yarn start`)
+2. If your local website is already running, you will need to re-start it (re-`npm run start`)

 # Manual-testing scenarios